 Within lessons, each teacher is responsible for ensuring appropriate behaviour management, in line with our Code of Conduct, values and this policy.
-Heads of Year and Heads of House will lead teachers in the effective management of wider pastoral matters in the Junior School, particularly behaviour for pupils in their Year group or House.
+Heads of Year and Heads of House will lead teachers in the effective management of wider pastoral matters in the Junior School, particularly behaviour for pupils in their year group or House.
 It is not the sole responsibility of the Heads of Year to celebrate and deal with all of the behaviour issues, both positive and negative, that present themselves, but rather a team effort.
-Class and specialist teachers will assume initial responsibility for any inappropriate behaviour in lessons.
+Class and specialist teachers will respond to any inappropriate behaviour in lessons immediately and will hold restorative discussions and provide sanctions if required.
 They will follow the Junior School Behaviour Protocols in order to strive to solve the issue and rebuild positive behaviours.
 As much as possible, Heads of Year should train and empower teachers and specialist teachers to feel comfortable in dealing with the majority of issues that occur for their pupil's and should inform specialist teachers of behaviour support plans or target cards set up for individuals in their year groups.
-The Deputy Head of Pastoral will assume overall leadership of operational behaviour management in the Junior School, led and managed by the Head of Senior School and ultimately the Head Master.
+The Deputy Head of Pastoral will assume overall leadership of operational behaviour management in the Junior School, led and managed by the Head of Junior School and ultimately the Head Master.